-Tips for Room Sharing in NYC
+Tips for Room Sharing

 Apartment or room sharing is often less expensive than renting your own property as it offers a way of sharing the monthly rent payment, utilities, and other housing expenses.
 It also offers the opportunity to live in a better property or area than you would otherwise be able to afford alone.
 In addition to the cost factor, sharing can also be a great way to live.
 The social benefits of sharing can be a real advantage – especially for people new an area or who have not yet managed to establish social ties.